HridayDev/HridayDev/README.md

-# Introduction
+# Hello
-Hi there!
-I'm A 13 Year Old Java Programmer, Minecrafter, Computer Enthusiast And A Creator.
+## I'm A 13 Year Old Java Programmer, Minecrafter, Computer Enthusiast And A Creator.

-# Top Projects
+# Top Projects (Some of these may be unfinished)
-Scroll Down
+- BFJ - A Brainf**k interpreter.
+- FogDB - A DOCUMENT BASED DB.
+- TYPER - A Notead Rip-Off
+- ServerJ - A web server.
+- Youtube - me makin' Youtube videos
+- GuildedAPI - Me tryin' the Guilded.gg api

 # Interests
 - Java
 - Webapps
+- Maven
+- Minecraft
+- Servers
+- Computers

 # Contact Me
 If you'd like to get in touch, please feel free to email me at hridaykh1234@gmail.com or find me on Twitter@HridayDevReal.

 # My Techstack

-## Front-End
+### Front-End
 - JSP (HTML5 With Java Slight Logic)
 - Bootstrap
 - CSS3
 - Vanilla Java-Script
 - JQuery

-## Back-End
+### Back-End
 - MySQL
 - Tomcat Servlet API
 - Tomcat Server